SBoudrias/Inquirer.js/README.md

 #### `inquirer.createPromptModule() -> prompt function`

 Create a self contained inquirer module.
-If don't want to affect other libraries that also rely on inquirer when you overwrite or add new prompt types.
+If you don't want to affect other libraries that also rely on inquirer when you overwrite or add new prompt types.

 ```js
 var prompt = inquirer.createPromptModule();